 They have a vertical dark stripe that passes over their head and directly through the eye, resembling something of an awesome scar.
 They also have large, beady eyes and a big black spot taking up a large percentage of the middle of their body.
 Their fins are elongated rays that looks especially beautiful on this incredible fish, with each of their fins being transparent with a red edging.
 The dorsal fin has a black stripe at the beginning, and the pelvic and anal fins are covered in light blue streaks, making for one of the most colorful freshwater fish you could acquire for your tank and aquarium.

+How can you tell the sex of Bolivian Rams?
 You can also determine the sex of these fish with relative ease.
 You can tell the sexual dimorphism between the male and female Bolivian Ram if you closely observe, with the females being slightly smaller than the males, and the males also possess longer dorsal fins than the females.

 Size and Length